icopy-site/awesome/docs/awesome/awesome-devsecops.md

 Supply chain attacks come in different forms, targeting parts of the SDLC that are inherently 3rd party: tools in CI, external code that's been executed, and more.
 Supply chain security tooling can defend against these kinds of attacks.

 - [Preflight](https://github.com/spectralops/preflight) - _Spectral_ - helps you verify scripts and executables to mitigate supply chain attacks in your CI and other systems, such as in the recent [Codecov hack](https://spectralops.io/blog/credentials-risk-supply-chain-lessons-from-the-codecov-breach/).
+- [Sigstore](https://www.sigstore.dev/) - sigstore is a set of free to use and open source tools, including [fulcio](https://github.com/sigstore/fulcio), [cosign](https://github.com/sigstore/cosign) and [rekor](https://github.com/sigstore/rekor), handling digital signing, verification and checks for provenance needed to make it safer to distribute and use open source software.

 ### Threat Modelling